digitaldomain/QtPyConvert/README.md

 | --to-method-support 		| <sub>**EXPERIMENTAL**</sub>: An attempt to replace all api1.0 style "*toString*", "*toInt*", "*toBool*", "*toPyObject*", "*toAscii*" methods that are unavailable in api2.0. |
 | --explicit-signals-flag 	| <sub>**EXPERIMENTAL**</sub>: Modification on the api1.0 style signal conversion logic.
 It will explicitly slice into the QtCore.Signal object to find the signal with the matching signature.<br> This is a fairly unknown feature of PySide/PyQt and is usually worked around by the developer.
 However, this should be safe to turn on whichever the case. |

-*If you don't pass "-o" or "-w <path>" to QtPyConvert, it will write to stdout.*

 ### Customization